Turning new ideas into action requires capturing ideas faithfully and integrating them into a coherent action plan.

 Enter Evernote, the ultimate library

-At what level does an item go?
+At what level does an idea go?

 There are ongoing tasks and activities, and also other ideas waiting.
 It may not be immediately obvious what priority to give to new thought and how to manage it.